HewlettPackard/Docker-SimpliVity/ops/README.md

 ## Restore

-Right-click on the special VM, in this case `clh-VM-in-dockervols-Docker_CLH` and on the `Configure` tab, select `HPE SimpliVity Search Backups` as shown in Figure 32.
+Right-click on the special VM, in this case `clh-VM-in-dockervols-Docker_CLH`.
+On the `Configure` tab, select `HPE SimpliVity Search Backups` as shown in Figure 32.

 ![Search backups][searchbackups]
 **Figure 32.** Search backups